actingweb/actingwebdemo/actingweb-spec.rst

 body equal to the body in a GET request to the location of the new relationship.
 Also, a Location header with the newly created trust relationship MUST be returned.

+The actor MAY choose to accept a *type* attribute as a mandatory type that the actor responding to the URL should have.
+In any case, the actor MAY implement a request to the peer actor to-be's /meta path to verify type, response, and get information about actor capabilities.

 Types of Relationships
 -----------------------------